kroketio/chatripper/docs/modules.md

 ### Raw Message (incoming)

-This runs early - before cIRCa has started parsing the IRC line.
+This runs early - before chatripper has started parsing the IRC line.

 ```python3
 @qirc.on(QIRCEvent.RAW_MSG)